Bob Woolmer: Playing career

 Woolmer played English county cricket for Kent, initially as an all-rounder.
 He graduated to Test cricket with England in 1975 again, at first, as an all-rounder, having taken a hat-trick for MCC against the touring Australian cricket team with his fast-medium bowling.
 But he was dropped after his first Test, only reappearing in the final match of the series at The Oval where he scored 149, batting at number five, then the slowest Test century for England against Australia.
-Further batting success followed over the next two seasons, including two further centuries against Australia in 1977.
+He was only sparingly used as a bowler in test cricket, taking just 4 wickets overall, but further batting success followed over the next two seasons, including two further centuries against Australia in 1977.
 Rarely for an Englishman since the Second World War, all his Test centuries were made against Australia.

 Woolmer was also a regular in England ODI cricket from 1972 to 1976.
 But Woolmer's international career stalled after he joined the World Series break-away group run by Kerry Packer.
 He continued to have success with Kent, helping them to win the County Championship and the Benson and Hedges Cup in 1978, winning the man of the match award in the final of the latter.
 But though he was recalled to the Test team for four matches in 1980 and 1981 after the World Series Cricket affair was over, he never recaptured the form of the mid-1970s.
 He also took part in the first rebel tour of South Africa of 1982, a move that effectively ended his international career.